George Luther Stearns: Early life and family

 Stearns died of pneumonia on April 27, 1820, when son George was eleven years old.
 To earn money, young George sometimes tended the locks on the Middlesex Canal in town.
 At the age of 15, he entered the workforce to support his mother and sisters.

 Career

 In early life, Stearns was engaged in the business of ship-chandlery.
 After a prosperous career, he began the manufacture of sheet and pipe-lead, doing business in Boston and residing in Medford.

 He married Mary Elizabeth Preston on October 12, 1843.
-They met through acquaintances, including her father Warren Preston, a probate judge in Norridgewock, Maine; and Lydia Maria Child, an American abolitionist and women's rights activist.
+They met through acquaintances, including her father Warren Preston, a probate judge in Norridgewock, Maine; and Lydia Maria Child, an American abolitionist and women's rights activist, who was her aunt.

 Before voting in the Missouri and Kansas territories about the future of slavery in each jurisdiction, Stearns was one of the chief financiers of the Emigrant Aid Company.
 It supported the settlement of Kansas by antislavery homesteaders.
 He identified with the antislavery cause, and became a Free-soiler in 1848.